JuanDiegoCamposNeira/Sorting-Algorithms-Visualization/README.md

-# Sorting-Algorithms-Visualization
+# Sorting algorithms visualizer
-Project that shows visually how some of the most famous sorting algorithms works
+Web page created with React.js that lets you see how sorting algorithms works using animations.
+## Algorithims implemented
+- Bubble sort
+- Heap sort
+- Insertion sort

+### Note:
+This project is under construction